mmore500/waves/blog/_posts/2020-06-03-systematics-blogpost.md

 The purpose of this project is to develop a way to compare phylogenetic trees of different sizes and characteristics in a standardized way.

 #### Motivation:
 Within the Empirical library (C++ tools for the Avida-ED project) and the field of evolutionary biology in general, there is not a good way to compare phylogenetic trees with one another.
-Different generational sizes and characteristics make it hard to obtain statistically significant data in terms of comparison.
+Different generational sizes and characteristics make it hard to obtain statistically useful data in terms of comparison.
 This project aims to solve this. _why is it hard to compare?_

 #### Experiment Outline
  1. Creation of a **null model** of a phylogenetic tree